What is Osteoarthritis?

 Hyaluronic acid is a natural component of joint fluid, but it has been found to be broken down when osteoarthritis is present.
-Injections of hyaluronic acid are a widely recognized non-surgical option to replace this lubricant, and are helpful in aiding mobility and reducing pain.
+Injections of hyaluronic acid are a widely recognized non-surgical option to replace this lubricant and are helpful in aiding mobility and reducing pain.
 Steroid injections also relieve the inflammation associated with arthritis, gout, bursitis and other conditions.
 However, the supervision of a highly qualified physician, such as Dallas TX Spine Specialist Dr. Jones-Quaidoo, is recommended for a full evaluation of the condition and the most suitable treatment option.
 Dr. Jones-Quaidoo can help diagnose and provide treatment for Osteoarthritis in Dallas, Plano, and surrounding cities.

 Schedule Osteoarthritis Treatment in Dallas TX

 To discuss the causes and treatment of Osteoarthritis, contact Spinevue at (214) 452-7705 to schedule a consultation today, or click the “book online” link on our webpage.
-Named as a Best Spine Surgeon in Dallas by D Magazine for two years in a row, Dr. Jones-Quaidoo specializes in degenerative spine conditions such as the treatment of Osteoarthritis.
+Named as the Best Spine Surgeon in Dallas by D Magazine for two years in a row, Dr. Jones-Quaidoo specializes in degenerative spine conditions such as the treatment of Osteoarthritis.
 His compassionate care has been acclaimed by patients and peers alike.
-Don’t suffer from the effects of Osteoarthrits any longer.
+Don’t suffer from the effects of Osteoarthritis any longer.